latenighttales/alcali/README.md

 and follow the [walkthrough](https://alcali.dev/walkthrough/).

-Once you're done, you can [install it](https://alcali.dev/installation/) using the salt [formula](https://github.com/latenighttales/alcali-formula).
+## Installation

+The easiest way to install it is to use the salt [formula](https://github.com/latenighttales/alcali-formula).

+Make sure to check the [installation](https://alcali.dev/installation/) docs first!

 ## Screenshots

 See what it looks like [here](https://github.com/latenighttales/alcali/blob/2019.2/docs/docs/screenshots.md).

-## Licence
+## License

 [MIT](LICENSE)

 ## Contributing

-If you'd like to contribute, simply fork the repository, commit your changes, run the tests and send a pull request.
+If you'd like to contribute, check the [contribute](https://alcali.dev/contribute/) documentation on how to install a dev environment and submit PR!

 <sub><sub>Image: Jean-Philippe WMFr, derivative work : User:Benoit Rochon [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0)</sub></sub>